kumahq/kuma-website/app/_src/production/cp-deployment/zoneegress.md

 {% tabs usage useUrlFragment=false %}
 {% tab usage Kubernetes %}
-To install zone-egress in Kubernetes when doing `kumactl install control-plane` use the `--egress-enabled`.
+To install `ZoneEgress` in Kubernetes when doing `kumactl install control-plane` use the `--egress-enabled`.
 If using helm add `egress.enabled: true` to your `values.yaml`.

 {% endtab %}
 {% tab usage Universal %}